The Blueprints of Intelligence: A Functional-Topological Foundation for Perception and Representation: Introduction

 In deterministic systems, repeated measurements do not fill an unbounded space of possibilities; instead, they concentrate around a well-defined, low-variability structure in a functional space.
 This structure is inherently topological: the set of valid realizations generated by a physical system forms a compact subset of a Banach space, equipped with stable invariants, a finite Hausdorff radius, and a continuous functional that maps observations to compatibility scores.
 These properties impose strict limits on how much variability the world can exhibit and, consequently, on how much information an intelligent system must acquire to identify and distinguish real phenomena.

-This viewpoint reframes perception and representation as problems of functional geometry rather than statistical approximation.
+This viewpoint suggests that perception and representation can be studied as problems of functional geometry, rather than solely as statistical approximation.
 A perceptual category is not an arbitrary collection of samples, but a compact functional manifold with predictable boundaries and internal continuity.
 The ability to generalize from few examples arises naturally from this compactness: once the Hausdorff radius of the manifold has been explored, additional observations no longer expand the domain of valid realizations.

 Throughout this work, $\mathcal{M}$ denotes the set of realized signals generated by the physical system—the observed perceptual manifold—rather than the full sensory space.
 When the governing equations are unknown, both the manifold structure and its radius must be inferred directly from the stream of observations, leading naturally to a self-supervised formulation.
 This view is consistent with contemporary approaches to autonomous intelligence \cite{lecun2022path}, which emphasize that learning arises from discovering the set of admissible representations produced by the world rather than from external supervision.